Drug and Alcohol Abuse

 - Rate of Each drug metabolizes or processes within the body at a different rate.
 The drug remains active in the body until metabolism occurs.
 For example: certain medications require dosages to be taken every four, twelve or twenty-four hours, depending on the duration and rate at which the drug is metabolized.

 - Food in the body slows absorption of the drug into the body by not allowing it to pass directly through the digestive process without first being processed by the digestive system.
 A slower process occurs, since the body is digesting food in addition to the substance or drug utilized by the person.

 - Emotional A person's specific emotional state or degree of psychological comfort or discomfort will influence how a drug may affect the individual.
 For example: if a person began using alcohol and was extremely angry or upset, the alcohol could intensify this anger or psychological discomfort.
 On the other hand, if alcohol was being used as part of a celebration, the psychological state of pleasure could be enhanced by the use of the drug.

 - Anticipation/Expectancy.
 The degree to which a person believes that a given drug will affect them, may have an effect on their emotional If a person truly believes that by using a substance, they will experience a given drug’s effects, then their expectations may cause a psychological change in the manner in which the drug affects them.

 Drug-Related Factors of Drug Effects:

 - Tolerance refers to the amount of a given substance necessary to receive its desired effect.

-- Presence or use of other The presence or use of other drugs such as prescription, over-the- counter, nicotine, and caffeine also influence the rate of absorption and metabolism of drugs in the body.
+- Presence or use of other drugs such as prescription, over-the- counter, nicotine, and caffeine also influence the rate of absorption and metabolism of drugs in the body.